Estrela Mountain Dog

 The breed comes in two coat varieties: long-haired and short-haired, both with dense undercoats for mountain weather.
 Estrelas are one of the few livestock guardian breeds that combine guardian instincts with genuine affection for their human family.
 They are known for their intelligence and their ability to distinguish between genuine threats and normal visitors once properly socialized.

 The Estrela Mountain Dog is a breed that commands attention not just for its physical appearance but for the depth of personality and capability it brings to a household.
-With a lifespan averaging 10-14 years, the decision to welcome a Estrela Mountain Dog into your family is one that will shape your daily routine, activity levels, and emotional life for well over a decade.
+With a lifespan averaging 10-14 years, the decision to welcome an Estrela Mountain Dog into your family is one that will shape your daily routine, activity levels, and emotional life for well over a decade.
 This breed's loyal, protective, intelligent temperament is the product of generations of selective breeding for specific traits—understanding this heritage provides valuable insight into why your Estrela Mountain Dog behaves the way it does and what it needs from you as an owner to truly thrive.

 Temperament & Personality

-Estrela Mountain Dogs are intelligent, loyal guardians:
+Estrela Mountain Dogs are intelligent, loyal guardians.

 - Loyal & Devoted: Form deep bonds with their family and are exceptionally dedicated.